Azure/azure-powershell-migration/docs/how-to-update-az-module-spec.md

 1. Update the Az PowerShell module version listed in documentation, function help, function parameter validation, and unit tests.
-The easiest way to do this is to perform a search to find and replace the old version.
+The easiest way to do this is to perform a search to find and replace the previous version.
+The previous version can be found under `\powershell-module\Az.Tools.Migration\Resources\ModuleSpecs\Az`.
 For example, search for '5.2.0' and replace with '5.6.0'.
+Please do not replace all because some files containing previous version, such as changelog, should not be replaced.

 1. Remove the old module spec files from module resources:
    `powershell-module\Az.Tools.Migration\Resources\ModuleSpecs\Az\{old-version}`.